openNAMU/openNAMU/readme.md

  * [Etc.](#etc)

 # Getting Started
-oriNAMU is based upon Python, and it requires a Python environment.
+openNAMU is based upon Python, and it requires a Python environment.

 ## Set-Ups
 ### Install Python
 See [Python Installation Guide(KR)](https://github.com/404-sdok/how-to-python/blob/master/0.md).

 ### Download Releases
-Download the [release version of oriNAMU](https://github.com/2du/openNAMU/releases), and unzip the file.
+Download the [release version of openNAMU](https://github.com/2du/openNAMU/releases), and unzip the file.
 It is also possible to download releases by [cloning this repository](#Clone).

 ### Install Modules
 Windows